ngnrng/NWS-weather-app-code/README.md

 ## Future Improvements

-Future improvements could include unit and BDD tests, support for more cities, and additional weather data such as wind speed and precipitation.
+Future improvements could include unit tests, support for more cities, and additional weather data such as wind speed and precipitation.